avanthikasreejith8923-a11y/LegalLite/README.md

 ## Live Demo

-Try it live at legallite.streamlit.app
+Try it live at https://legallite.streamlit.app/

 ---